 Opened in 1997, this lodge is named after the Andean cock-of-the-rock (Rupicola peruviana), Peru’s conspicuously brilliant red-and-black national bird.
 Each morning and evening the males stage a colourful, noisy mating display at a nearby lek (display site) nearby, which you can watch from a hide.

 This lodge was specifically designed to accommodate visitors who have come to explore the surrounding cloud forest, but at the same time functions as a high-level research station.
 It offers comfort, a strategic location, and bears the Rainforest Alliance stamp of approval.

-Manu Park Tented Camp offers comfortable accommodation near Cocha (Lake) Salvador, the largest and most beautiful of the 13 oxbow lakes within Manu National Park.
+Manu Park Wildlife Centre offers comfortable accommodation near Cocha (Lake) Salvador, the largest and most beautiful of the 13 oxbow lakes within Manu National Park.
 Situated in a prime wildlife-viewing location, the lodge - although simple - provides the best chance to see Manu’s unique birds and mammals.

 This lodge is located in the remote wilderness of southeastern Peru, in what is possibly the single best wildlife destination in the Amazon region.
 Here, at the foot of the Andes, the density and diversity of animal and plant species reach a peak amidst spectacular rainforest and fantastic scenery

 This lodge is located on the banks of the Manu River surrounded by beautiful primary rainforest in Manu National Park.
 Romero offers Manu’s very first premium experience, with rooms with en suite bathrooms and hot showers, as well as spacious areas for dining and relaxing.